The Only Global STEM Program for Students 11-18 years of Age

 See the winners' designs

-Announcing the winning 2023 Cubes in Space Mission Patch designs for our Sounding Rocket-9 (SR-9) and Research Balloon-8 (RB-8) mission.
+Announcing the winning 2025 Cubes in Space Mission Patch designs for our Sounding Rocket-11 (SR-11) and Research Balloon-10 (RB-10) mission.

 Since Cubes in Space began in 2014, we have flown

-Deadline for Revisions to Intent to Fly Form
+Deadline Submission for Intent to Fly Forms is 13 March 2026

 ATTENTION CUBES IN SPACE REGISTRANTS!!